TrinhAnBinh/kindle2notion/README.md

 - [x]  add the update pages
 - [x]  separate the list into 100 items in a list
 - [x]  if number of block ≥ 100 then retrieve pages id and add block by updating pages
-- [ ]  add logger for main, notion, processor
+- [ ]  can not compare the Vietnamese string → create new pages instead of updated the vietnamese book `important`

 **Feat**